naustica/visoa21/README.md

 Institutions implement Open Access based on a list of criteria.
 On our website, you can filter these criteria and see the percentage of Hochschulen which have implemented them on a map of Germany.

+Conclusion

+We gathered information about Open Access implementation at all publicly funded Universites of Applied Scienes and the Arts (Hochschulen) in Germany (as of 2021).
+This has not been done to this extend and allows new insights into the landscape of Open Access implementation beyond the perspective on universities.
+Our research provides new data on the status of Open Access implementation at institutions which have not participated in the Excellence Initiative competition for universities / German government’s Excellence Strategy (since 2019).
+Our research therefore adds to a more differentiated depiction of research done open access in Germany.